Celia Dixon, LRT/CTRS, ATRIC

 Celia's interest in Recreation Therapy began after an experience at Camp Burnt-Gin in South Carolina, where she had the opportunity to work with children with various disabilities.

 A native of Barnwell, South Carolina, Celia graduated from the University of Georgia with a B.S./Ed.
 (Therapeutic Recreation Emphasis).
 GO DAWGS!!!
 While a student at UGA, she was a recipient of the prestigious Peg Connally Scholarship award in 1995.
-Most recently, Celia was awarded the Outstanding Professional award from the North Carolina Recreation Therapy Association for the year 2000.
+Celia was awarded the Outstanding Professional award from the North Carolina Recreation Therapy Association for the year 2000.

 Celia assists with the SCI support group and wheelchair basketball when time allows.
 Celia also enjoys working with the neurosurgery department with the THINK FIRST program which talks to local schools about the risk of head and spinal cord injuries.